Deploying Roaming User Profiles

 - (Optional) Enable first-time logon optimizations to make signing in faster for users.
 To do so, see Apply policies to improve sign-in time.

-(Optional) Further decrease sign-in times by removing unneccesary apps from the Windows 10 base image you use to deploy client PCs.
-Windows Server 2016 doesn't have any pre-provisioned apps, so you can skip this step on server images.
+- (Optional) Further decrease sign-in times by removing unnecessary apps from the Windows 10 base image you use to deploy client PCs.
+Windows Server 2019 and Windows Server 2016 don't have any pre-provisioned apps, so you can skip this step on server images.

 To remove apps, use the Remove-AppxProvisionedPackage cmdlet in Windows PowerShell to uninstall the following applications.
 If your PCs are already deployed you can script the removal of these apps using the Remove-AppxPackage.